Political polarization: Party polarization

-With regards to multiparty systems, Giovanni Sartori (1966, 1976) claims the splitting of ideologies in the public constituency causes further divides within the political parties of the countries.
-He theorizes that the extremism of public ideological movement is the basis for the creation of highly polarized multiparty systems.
+With regards to multi-party systems, Giovanni Sartori (1966, 1976) claims the splitting of ideologies in the public constituency causes further divides within the political parties of the countries.
+He theorizes that the extremism of public ideological movement is the basis for the creation of highly polarized multi-party systems.
 Sartori named this polarizing phenomenon polarized pluralism and claimed it would lead to further polarization in many opposing directions (as opposed to in simply two directions, as in a polarized two-party system) over policy issues.
-Polarization in multiparty systems can also be defined along two ideological extremes, like in the case of India in the 1970s.
+Polarization in multi-party systems can also be defined along two ideological extremes, like in the case of India in the 1970s.
 Ideological splits within a number of India's major parties resulted in two polarized coalitions on the right and left, each consisting of multiple political parties.

 Political fund-raisers and donors can also exert significant influence and control over legislators.
 Party leaders are expected to be productive fund-raisers, in order to support the party's campaigns.
-After Citizens United v.
-Federal Election Commission, special interests in the U.S. were able to greatly impact elections through increased undisclosed spending, notably through Super political action committees.
+Following Citizens United v.
+Federal Election Commission, special interests in the U.S. were able to greatly impact elections through increased undisclosed spending, notably through super political action committees.
 Some, such as Washington Post opinion writer Robert Kaiser, argued this allowed wealthy people, corporations, unions, and other groups to push the parties' policy platforms toward ideological extremes, resulting in a state of greater polarization.
 Other scholars, such as Raymond J. La Raja and David L. Wiltse, note that this does not necessarily hold true for mass donors to political campaigns.
 These scholars argue a single donor who is polarized and contributes large sums to a campaign does not seem to usually drive a politician toward political extremes.